Alfi3112/Bookmart/README.md

 pnpm run dev

 🚀 Usage
-Open your browser and navigate to http://localhost:5173 Use the sidebar to navigate between the different sections of the app:
+Open your browser and navigate.
+Use the sidebar to navigate between the different sections of the app:
 🏠 Home: View all books
 ❤️ Favorites: View your favorite books